alekmaul/pvsneslib/wiki/PVSneslib-and-Visual-Studio-Code.md

 ### Use it

 To use it, you can duplicate the **.vscode** folder template in each folder of your project or just open the whole PVSneslib root folder.

-You have an integrated terminal in the software (by clicking on "_Terminal_ > _New Terminal_" from the menu) and depending of your preferences, you can :
+You have an integrated terminal (which require one new configuration step on Windows) in the software (by clicking on "_Terminal_ > _New Terminal_" from the menu) and depending of your preferences, you can :

-- use the terminal to navigate in the folder you work with then run `make` commands (you can also right click on the folder you want to build in the browser view then "_open in the integrated terminal_" to avoid navigating with `cd` commands in the terminal)
+- use the terminal to navigate in the folder you work with then run `make` commands (you can also right click on the folder you want to build in the browser view then "_open in the integrated terminal_" to avoid navigating with `cd` commands in the terminal.
+If you are on Windows, it will require one more configuration step.
+Please read it after !)

 - Use `Ctrl + Shift + B` shortcut to access to the 2 tasks to build or clean the project.

+### Integrated terminal on Windows

+On Windows, the library requires to use MSYS2 with the UCRT64 binary.

+If you use the integrated terminal in vscode, you will have to update the user settings by adding this block :

+`"terminal.integrated.profiles.windows": {
+    "MSYS2 UCRT": {
+        "path": "cmd.exe",
+        "args": [
+            "/c",
+            "C:\\msys64\\msys2_shell.cmd -defterm -here -no-start -ucrt64"
+        ]
+    }
+},`

+and the workspace settings with this one :

+`"terminal.integrated.defaultProfile.windows": "MSYS2 UCRT"`